Will Pre-Training Ever End? A First Step Toward Next-Generation Foundation MLLMs via Self-Improving Systematic Cognition: Experiments

 \subsection{Can Preference Learning Support \sicog{}'s Systematic Perception and Reasoning Development?}

-Motivated by the great success of preference learning in adapting MLLMs to follow instructions during the post-training stage~\cite{DBLP:conf/nips/RafailovSMMEF23, zhang-etal-2024-self}, we explore its application to enhance MLLM's multimodal perception and reasoning capabilities during Step 1 of \sicog{} (Section~\ref{sec:method}).
-Specifically, we construct preference caption pairs by using high-quality captions from the annotated caption dataset (Section~\ref{sec:method}) as preferred captions and pairing them with corresponding low-quality (dispreferred) captions.
-The low-quality captions are generated by corrupting the associated images through the following methods (Figure~\ref{fig:corruption}): $(\RN{1})$ introducing random noise to hinder key information capture, $(\RN{2})$ altering object colors to disrupt fine-grained detail perception, $(\RN{3})$ mirroring and rotating images to distort relation-level attributes, and $(\RN{4})$ masking peripheral objects to obscure peripheral content.
+We explore the application of preference learning to enhance MLLMs' multimodal perception and reasoning capabilities during Step 1 of \sicog{} (post-training optimization, Section~\ref{sec:method}).
+Specifically, we construct preference caption pairs by selecting high-quality captions from the annotated caption dataset (Section~\ref{sec:method}) as preferred captions and pairing them with corresponding low-quality (dispreferred) captions.
+The low-quality captions are generated by corrupting the associated images (details provided in Appendix~\ref{sec:sicog_variant}).
 We fine-tune the MLLM on these caption preference pairs using the Direct Preference Optimization (DPO) algorithm~\cite{DBLP:conf/nips/RafailovSMMEF23} to initialize systematic perception capabilities.
-Similarly, we extend preference learning to develop systematic reasoning capabilities.
+Similarly, we extend preference learning to foster systematic reasoning development.